sinequa/sba-angular/docs/gettingstarted/server-setup.md

 ![New empty app action]({{site.baseurl}}/assets/gettingstarted/admin-new-empty-app-action.png) *'New empty app' action in Apps*
 {: .text-center }
 At this point your Sinequa server can be used to develop a SBA and you can go to [Developer-side setup](dev-setup.html) or spend more time reading the documentation below to fully configure the server.

 ## Apps

-In order to work, a SBA needs a named **App** object to exist on the Sinequa server.
-This app object is the entry point which references all the [**Web Services**](#web-services) that the SBA will use.
+In order to work, an SBA needs a named **App** configuration object to exist on the Sinequa server.
+This object is the entry point which references all the [**Web Services**](#web-services) that the SBA will use.
 It is also where the (optional) **authentication providers** are specified.
 The App can also contain **configuration** (in JSON format) which may be passed to the Angular application.
 Finally, the App can be restricted to specific **Users and Groups**, rather than being opened to all.

 The list of Apps can be found in the administration interface under *Search-Base Applications > Apps*: